ismetsari/flask-application/README.md

 ## Future Works and Improvements

-- Code quality checks can be added to the pipeline.
+- SonarQube can be added to the pipeline for code quality inspections.
-- Security checks can be added to the pipeline.
+- Security checks can be added to the pipeline.(e.g. Trivy, SonarQube)
 - ReplicasCount in K8 deployments are set to 1 due to resource constraints.
 This can be increased for scalability purposes.
 - Docker compose file can be add for local development.
 This make developers life easier.